cligs/textbox/es/novela-espanola/readme.md

 Corpus of Spanish Novel from 1880-1940
 ========================================

-This corpus contains  24 texts from 8 Spanish authors and it is the first release of the whole corpus of the PhD thesis of José Calvo Tello, who is part of the young research group CLiGS, at the University of Würzburg, Germany.
+This corpus contains  24 texts (1 817 785 words; 10 482 750 characters) from 8 Spanish authors and it is the first release of the whole corpus of the PhD thesis of José Calvo Tello, who is part of the young research group CLiGS, at the University of Würzburg, Germany.

 See the "metadata.csv" file for basic information about the novels.